Skip to contents

 Summary

-FrEDI works by first taking user-defined projections of U.S. population, gross domestic product (GDP), and global (or CONUS) mean surface temperature.
-When run, FrEDI draws upon underlying region and sector-specific temperature-impact relationships to project and output the annual physical and economic impacts of climate change across multiple impact sectors, U.S. regions, and populations within the contiguous U.S. (CONUS), through the end of the 21st century.
+FrEDI works by first taking user-defined projections of U.S. population, gross domestic product (GDP), and global (or CONUS) mean surface temperature change (relative to a 1986-2005 average baseline).
+When run, FrEDI draws upon underlying sector, state, and GCM-specific temperature-impact relationships to project the annual physical and economic impacts of climate change across multiple impact sectors, U.S. states, and population groups across the contiguous U.S. (CONUS), through the end of the 21st century (and optionally through the year 2300).

 Figure 1.
 Illustrative FrEDI Schematic (Credit: Sarah Barr)